 A standardized sales process is a set of repeatable steps sales reps take to move prospects down the sales funnel and convert them into paying customers.

-Whatever your sales team is working on – lead generation, cold calling, nurturing, or CRM – they’d better have guidance on how to perform the tasks in the most effective way.
+Whatever your sales team is working on – lead generation, cold calling, nurturing through automated emails, or CRM — they’d better have guidance on how to perform the tasks in the most effective way.
 Step-by-step guides drive some compelling benefits for sales teams:

 - Improved sales process.
 By following standard procedure, your sales team will be able to focus on the strategic activities that generate the most revenue.